 1973 — A Rancho Mirage Regional Center is opened in rented space.

-1983 — A new Santa Barbara Regional Center is dedicated, stretching our services northward to the Tri-County area.
-A Sensory Aids Learning Center is dedicated at the Sight Center and a Financial Subsidy Program begins.
+1983 — A new Santa Barbara Regional Center is dedicated, stretching our services northward to the tri-county area.

-1990 — Our permanent Rancho Mirage Regional Center opens to meet the needs of people in Riverside and San Bernardino counties.
+1990 — Our new Rancho Mirage Regional Center opens to meet the needs of people in Riverside and San Bernardino counties.

 A new Library and Conference Center is dedicated at the Los Angeles facility.

-1999 — Our permanent 28,000-square-foot San Diego Regional Center opens in the University Towne Centre area near La Jolla to meet the needs of people in San Diego and Imperial counties.
+1999 — Our new 28,000-square-foot San Diego Regional Center opens in the University Towne Centre area near La Jolla to meet the needs of people in San Diego and Imperial counties.

 1999 — Mobile Solutions— a traveling display of our programs and services — is launched, reaching out to people who are not able to come to one of our five regional centers.